BinaDev29/BinaDev29/README.md

 ---

-**⚡ Fun Fact:** *This README was crafted with the same attention to detail and passion that I bring to every project.
-Every animation, every section, and every line of code reflects my commitment to excellence!*
+**⚡ Fun Fact:** *This README represents my journey from zero to developer - every section reflects real learning, genuine passion, and the excitement of building something new every day!*

-**🇪🇹 Made with ❤️, countless hours of coding, premium Ethiopian coffee ☕, and the dream of connecting Ethiopian innovation with global opportunities.**
+**🇪🇹 Made with ❤️, countless hours of learning, premium Ethiopian coffee ☕, and the dream of contributing to the global tech community from Ethiopia.**

-*"Bridging cultures through code, building futures through technology, one commit at a time."*
+*"Learning through code, growing through challenges, building the future one commit at a time."*

 <img src="https://capsule-render.vercel.app/api?type=waving&color=gradient&customColorList=6,11,20&height=120&section=footer&animation=twinkling" width="100%"/>